Fundamentals of Reinforced Concrete Design to Eurocode 2

 The main aim of this section is to get you thinking about how you can use programming as a simple tool to speed up your engineering calculations and analysis workflows.
 You’ll find that with a little practice, scripting in Python (or any other language you like) is far superior to a spreadsheet when managing engineering calculations.

 Once you’ve finished this section, you should be comfortable expanding your analysis scripts to cover other analyses from the course.
-But the big win from this section will be the application of scripting to your other engineering analyses and workflows.
+The takeaway from this section will be the application of scripting to your other engineering analyses and workflows.

 Who this course is for